HAMS-GPS Quantitative Risk Assessment Software

 2. Free spread Pool fire, Dyke Pool fire, Tank fire, jet fire, fireball, flash fire, with PROBITs.
 Graphics are in colour

-3. UVCE, BLEVE, Under ground explosions, mechanical explosions-cylindrical vessel, spherical vessel, Dust explosion with PROBITs.
+3. UVCE, BLEVE, Under ground explosions, mechanical explosions with PROBITs cylindrical vessel, spherical vessel, Dust explosion with PROBITs.
 Graphics are in colour.

 BLEVE (Boiling Liquid Expanding Vapour Explosion) scenarios